COVID Alert Portal

 The Portal makes up a small but important part of the holistic COVID Alert ecosystem:

 - the app is user-facing: it keeps track of nearby devices for 14 days, and looks for matching devices stored on the server.

 - the server is owned by CDS: it stores random IDs uploaded by diagnosed patients who have been given one-time keys.

 - the portal is for healthcare workers: it generates one-time keys that diagnosed patients can use to upload their data.

 The Portal went into production for Ontario on August 14, 2020, and continues to onboard new provinces — each with their own operational differences.
-Its usage varies region-by-region, but ultimately I am responsible for delivering a service that is accessible, secure, and available, while remaining flexible enough to accommodate the evolving needs of our current and future users.
+Its usage varies region-by-region, but ultimately I was responsible for delivering a service that was (and continues to be) accessible, secure, and available, while accommodating the evolving needs of our current and future users.

 The COVID Alert Portal helps the healthcare workers that are helping Canadians, it was (and still is) delivered quickly and on-time using agile delivery methods, and it will keep doing what it needs to for as long as it’s needed.